enterprisemediawiki/meza/manual/AddingWikis.md

 *WARNING: Test user-unification extensively before performing in production"

-If you run `unifyUserTables.php` on a set of wikis that do not share user and interwiki tables, the script will automatically setup the `primewiki` file for you (FIXME: this probably is not true anymore).
+If you run `unifyUserTables.php` on a set of wikis that do not share user and interwiki tables, the script will automatically setup the `primewiki` file for you (FIXME #763: this probably is not true anymore).
 To run `unifyUserTables.php` perform the following:

 ```bash
 WIKI=anywiki php /opt/meza/src/scripts/unifyUserTables.php --prime-wiki=anotherwiki